 Yonatan himself asked, how can he progress with his idea?

 Yonatan has been advised to create a small model to illustrate its feasibility before moving on.

-The young students came to the conclusion that a clean environment must be maintained, and the street cleaners can't complete the job by themselves.
+The young students concluded that a clean environment must be maintained, and the street cleaners can't complete the job by themselves.
 They think the dirt creates a bad mood among the residents.

-The plan of action was to recruit all the school's students, and every day a different class will go outside to clean the neighborhood, put up signs that will encourage maintaining a clean environment and explain the importance of the subject to the community.
+The action plan was to recruit all the school's students, and every day a different class will go outside to clean the neighborhood, put up signs that will encourage maintaining a clean environment and explain the importance of the subject to the community.

-The young entrepreneurs held a poll among the 4th-grade classes, and asked: "Who is willing to join and clean the neighborhood once a month?"
+The kid entrepreneurs held a poll among the 4th-grade classes, and asked: "Who is willing to join and clean the neighborhood once a month?"

 Most of the students joined the action.